 - Providing Space for Polling Places

-BPC Elections monitors the election landscape and highlights for Business Alliance members opportunities for impactful engagement.
+BPC Democracy monitors the election landscape and highlights for Business Alliance members opportunities for impactful engagement.

 - Thought Leadership on the Role of Businesses in Elections